The Freedom of Information Act 2000 (FOIA) was passed on 30 November 2000 and came fully into force across the public sector on 1 January 2005.

 Falmouth University's objective is to remain compliant with the FOIA, promote awareness and understanding amongst staff, and show that Falmouth is open and committed to delivering the best possible service to its students.
 This openness will engender trust and confidence in our ability to deliver a quality higher education service.

-Content is currently being revised for our new website so if you require further information in respect of Freedom of Information, or wish to make a request for information under the Freedom of Information Act please contact the Information Office:
+If you want further information on Freedom of Information, or want to make a request for information under the Freedom of Information Act please contact the Information Office: